nickmckay/LiPD-utilities/R/README.md

 ### **filterTs(ts, expression)**

 **Purpose:**
-Create a new, smaller,  time series that only contains entries that match your specified criteria.
+Create a new, smaller,  time series that only contains _objects_ that match your specified criteria.
 For example, if you only want data located at a certain latitude, or if you only want data of a certain archive type.

 [How are queryTs and filterTs different?](#helpqueryfilter)